-High-end Code Scanner with More Features
+High-End Code Scanner With More Features

 With a simple scanner like the ones I mentioned above, you can get a good idea of the problem, and then bring your car in for a more precise checkup by a mechanic you trust.

-Understanding the Check Tire Pressure Light
+Understanding the Tire Pressure Warning Light

-These newer cars and trucks have a TPMS warning light in the dash, which will come on if the pressure on any of the tires is bellow 25% of the recommended pressure.
+These newer cars and trucks have a TPMS warning light in the dash, which will come on if the pressure on any of the tires is below 25% of the recommended pressure.
 A flashing or blinking TPMS light means that one of the TPMS sensors is malfunctioning.

 The TPMS codes are not included in the ODB I or II codes and will not be recognized by an OBD scanner.
 A company named Accutire makes a tire pressure monitor specifically for the purpose of reading the TPMS codes.

-This scanner displays diagnostics results of Sensor ID, Tire Pressure, Temperature, Battery Condition and OE part number.
+This scanner displays diagnostics results of Sensor ID, Tire Pressure, Temperature, Battery Condition, and OE part number.
 Unlike the method of reading the OBD codes, no physical connection is required to read the status of the TPMS.
 It reads the data via wireless signals.

-There are two methods for the TPMS system to work.
-One method is indirect using the ABS/wheel-speed sensors (wheels spin at different speeds based on their inflation).
-The other method is a direct valve sensor.
+- One way is indirect by using the ABS/wheel-speed sensors (wheels spin at different speeds based on their inflation).

 If your “Tire Pressure Light” is on, check the pressure in each tire.
 The recommended inflation pressure for most passenger car tires is 32 to 34 PSI when cold.
 But check your car's owner's manual for its proper pressure.